Lock-up arrangements in debt restructurings

 Description

-GLAS’ explores the role of lock-up arrangements in debt restructurings and the role of a Lock-Up agent.
+GLAS’ explores the role of lock-up arrangements in debt restructurings and the role of a Lock-Up Agent.

 Author